Navigating the Maze: Your Guide to Different USB-Cables

 What about OTG?

-You might also hear the term USB On-The-Go (OTG).
-This isn't a cable type, but a feature that allows your smartphone or tablet to act as a "host."
+USB On-The-Go (OTG) isn't a cable type, but a feature that allows your smartphone or tablet to act as a "host."
 An OTG adapter lets you plug a standard USB device—like a flash drive or keyboard—directly into your phone.

 Cable Type What it's for Key Takeaway